Jessica Simpson Proudly Poses In Faux Fur Coat After Animal Rights Activists Crash Her Book Tour

 The new photos come as Jessica recently beefed up her security following reports of angry animal rights groups who showed up at several of her book signings to protest her love of clothing and shoes made of real animal fur and leather.

-Earlier on her book tour, Jessica made headlines when she was photographed wearing a bright pink coat from Saks Potts that was trimmed with real fox fur.
+Earlier on her book tour, the new author made headlines when she was photographed wearing a bright pink coat from Saks Potts that was trimmed with real fox fur.
 Her choice to wear Stella McCartney now is interesting, considering the debate her previous outfit caused.

-The StellaMcCartney.com website states that all products are made with “Fur-Free-Fur” to promote the company’s cruelty-free and ethical philosophy.
+The StellaMcCartney website states that all products are made with “Fur-Free-Fur” to promote the company’s cruelty-free and ethical philosophy.

 “I think that the fashion industry can get away with a lot and it is getting away with murder,” the designer said in 2016.
 “Fur is the most unnecessary thing in the world.”